 Treatment programs available at Atlanta North include equine therapy, where patients interact with horses to promote emotional and physical healing.
-Preteens and teens also participate in art therapy and engage in trauma-informed yoga and other experiential activities.
+Teens and young adults also participate in art therapy and engage in trauma-informed yoga and other experiential activities.
 In addition, Atlanta North holds multifamily group therapy sessions where families can practice the dialectical behavior therapy (DBT) skills needed for coping with stress, regulating emotions, and improving relationships with others.

 This changed when she took her child to Embark, where the clinicians worked with her to develop an effective treatment plan for her child.
 After going through IOP, the family stepped down to the clinic’s outpatient program, which provides a less restrictive level of care.
 Today, her daughter is thriving and no longer reports suicidal ideation.

 Much of this success is thanks to Atlanta North’s data-driven treatment programs that regularly evaluate patients’ symptoms, such as degree of depression or anxiety, as well as their relationships with their therapists and overall satisfaction with the therapy.
-Completing surveys throughout treatment allows the therapist and family to closely assess how well the preteen or teen is healing and shift strategies in real time if needed.
+Completing surveys throughout treatment allows the therapist and family to closely assess how well the teen or young adult is healing and shift strategies in real time if needed.

 Get your free guide: